We’ve listed Frequently Asked Questions here. Click on the applicable subject for related information.

 Between this warning and your knowledge of this situation, we hope that you will guard against this misstep.

 The Callaway Warranty is provided as standard equipment and covers all of the Callaway-installed components and most GM original equipment powertrain components.
 The term of the Callaway Warranty is 3 years or 36,000 miles, whichever comes first.
-An optional 5 year/100,000 mile Callaway Powertrain Service Contract is also available (5 year/60,000 mile coverage, for 2016 model year vehicles).
+An optional 5 year/60,000 mile Callaway Extended Powertrain Service Contract is also available (not available with Colorado or Canyon pickups).